-Data reduction utilising both IRAF2 (Tody 1986, 1993) and FIGARO (Currie et al. 2014), employed standard procedures of spectrum extraction, spike removal, wavelength calibration (using spectra of argon arc lamps), removal of H I lines from the spectra of the standard star, cross correlating the spectra of V3890 Sgr and the telluric standard star and shifting the spectrum of the former to align it with the spectra of the standard star, and ratioing.
+Data reduction utilizing both IRAF (Tody 1986, 1993) and FIGARO (Currie et al. 2014), employed standard procedures of spectrum extraction, spike removal, wavelength calibration (using spectra of argon arc lamps), removal of H I lines from the spectra of the standard star, cross-correlating the spectra of V3890 Sgr and the telluric standard star, and shifting the spectrum of the former to align it with the spectra of the standard star, and rationing.
 The resolutions of the GNIRS spectra are roughly an order of magnitude higher than those of the FLAMINGOS-2 spectra.
-In the figures presented here the GNIRS spectra are sampled roughly an order of magnitude more finely than the FLAMINGOS-2 spectra (0.00010-0.00020 μm versus 0.0010-0.0015 μm).
+In the figures presented here the GNIRS spectra are sampled roughly an order of magnitude more finely than the FLAMINGOS-2 spectra (0.00010-0.00020 $\mu$ m versus 0.0010-0.0015 $\mu$ m).

-3.2 IRTF
+3.2 Infrared Telescope Facility

-V3890 Sgr was observed with the NASA IRTF 3.2-m telescope on multiple epochs with the facility IR spectrograph SpeX (Rayner et al. 2003) in both SXD (short-crossed dispersed) and LXD (long-short crossed dispersed) modes, using slits matched to the seeing conditions, nodding the source at two positions (ABBA mode) in the slit set to the parallactic angle on the sky appropriate for the time of observations.
+V3890 Sgr was observed with the National Aeronautics and Space Administration Infrared Telescope Facility (IRTF) 3.2-m telescope on multiple epochs with the facility IR spectrograph SpeX (Rayner et al. 2003) in both SXD (short-crossed dispersed) and LXD (longshort-crossed dispersed) modes, using slits matched to the seeing conditions, nodding the source at two positions (ABBA mode) in the slit set to the parallactic angle on the sky appropriate for the time of observations.
 Standard flat-field and calibration lamp (used to determine the wavelengths) spectra were obtained at the point position of the target.
-All spectra (V3890 Sgr and the associated telluric stars) were reduced using the IRTF IDL-based Spextool package (version v4.1; Cushing et al. 2004) following standard IR techniques.
-Optimal pointsource spectral extraction of the two-dimensional raw data frames was used.
-The aperture profiles were traced, and spectra extracted with parameters that typically used a Point Spread Function (PSF) radius and Aperture radius $= 2^{\prime\prime}{...2} 2$ and $1^{\prime\prime}{...0}$ respectively.
-Background subtraction was enabled with the background sampling region starting at $2''{2}$ (just outside the PSF radius) with a sampling width of $2^{\prime\prime}$ 0.
-The background was generated by a polynomial fit of degree = 1 to data in the latter sampling region.
-The individual extracted spectra were then scaled (using order 3 for SXD and order 6 for LXD observations) and combined, after correcting the spectral shape of the orders, using a robust weighted mean technique with threshold value of 0.8 (as described in Cushing et al. 2004).
-Flux calibration of the V3890 Sgr spectra was achieved using spectral type AOV telluric stars with known B and V magnitudes, following the methods described in Vacca, Cushing & Rayner (2003).
-The deconvolution method was used for the SXD observations, using the hydrogen $Pa\gamma$ (1.09411 μm) absorption feature in the continuum normalized spectra to construct the kernel relative to α Lyrae (Vega), with typical residuals having maximum deviations of $\lesssim 3\%$ and RMS deviation of $\lesssim 1.6\%$.
-For the LXD observations, the convolution kernel was established from the arc lamp lines (Instrument Profile approach).
+All spectra (V3890 Sgr and the associated telluric stars) were reduced using the IRTF IDL-based Spextool package (version v4.1; Cushing, Vacca & Rayner 2004) following standard IR techniques.
+Optimal point-source spectral extraction of the two-dimensional raw data frames was used.
+The aperture profiles were traced, and spectra extracted with parameters that typically used a point spread function (PSF) radius and aperture radius, 2".2 and 1".0, respectively.
+Background subtraction was enabled with the background sampling region starting at 2".2 (just outside the PSF radius) with a sampling width of 2".0.
+The background was generated by a polynomial fit of degree =1 to data in the latter sampling region.
+The individual extracted spectra were then scaled (using order 3 for SXD and order 6 for LXD observations) and combined, after correcting the spectral shape of the orders, using a robust weighted mean technique with threshold value of 0.8 (as described in

+Cushing et al. 2004).
+Flux calibration of the V3890 Sgr spectra was achieved using spectral type AOV telluric stars with known B and V magnitudes, following the methods described in Vacca et al. (2003).
+The deconvolution method was used for the SXD observations, using the hydrogen Pa $\gamma$ (1.09411 μm) absorption feature in the continuum normalized spectra to construct the kernel relative to $\alpha$ Lyrae (Vega), with typical residuals having maximum deviations of $\leq 3$ per cent and RMS deviation of $\leq 1.6$ per cent.
+For the LXD observations, the convolution kernel was established from the arc lamp lines (instrument profile approach).
 Residual stellar H lines in the telluric spectra were removed through inspection and interpolation to produce telluric spectra containing only atmospheric absorption spectra.
-Lastly, each order was inspected to determine whether residual wavelength shifts were necessary to avoid introducing noise or artifacts when the V3890 Sgr spectra were divided by the telluric spectra.
+Lastly, each order was inspected to determine whether residual wavelength shifts were necessary to avoid introducing noise or artefacts when the V3890 Sgr spectra were divided by the telluric spectra.